 Enter my sneaky “weekday pasta” or “guilt-free pasta”: the spaghetti squash.
 This lovely winter gourd is such an awesome way to get your fill of tasty sauces (and sneak in more veggies) without horsing down tons of starchy pasta.

-Check out today’s video to find out how to easily make this sneaky fella (make sure you watch til the very end, it’s the best part!):
+Check out today’s recipe to find out how to easily make this sneaky fella:

 Roasted Spaghetti Squash with Herb Mushroom Sauce